Skip to Content

 Avoid severity fatigue

-Reserve P0 and P1 for true emergencies.
+Reserve Critical and High for true emergencies.
 Overusing high severities leads to alert fatigue and slower response when it really matters.

 • Complete service outage